this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - mud_units
      - mud weight units (string)

 The function is for the calculation of cuttings movement.
 It takes in eight value inputs(Integers or Floats) and five units input(Strings).
 To see the range of flow rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
 To see the range of diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight and cutting density units that can be input into the function see the Mud Weight units section under Drilling Conversions.
-The function returns a dictionary with four sub-dictionaries and a string indicating cutting movement, floats of flow behavior index (n) and consistency factor (K):
+The function returns a dictionary with four sub-dictionaries and a string indicating cutting movement, floats of flow behaviour index (n) and consistency factor (K):

    * - "n" flow behavior index (n).
    * - "K" consistency factor (K).